Skip to content

 Tamper

-A tamper helps you compact the soil before you install a patio, paving stones, or other flat surfaces.
+A tamper helps compact the soil before you install a patio, paving stones, or other flat surfaces.
 This is an essential tool to keep the soil from settling over time and undoing all your hard work.

 Get a long-handled tamper to tamp down small spaces or a rolling tamper for larger areas.
 Only invest in an expensive gas-powered tamper if you’ll be tamping very large spaces on a regular basis.